A charter is a guideline on why the advisory board exists and how it will operate.

 Best practice standards include several elements on how it is established, how it is referenced and when it is reviewed.

-The Advisory Board Centre provides membership, certification and best practice training for Board Chairs and Advisors.
-When you are engaging strategic Advisors in your business – look for these logos:
+The Advisory Board Centre provides membership, certification and best practice training for board chairs and advisors.
+When you are engaging strategic advisors in your business, look out for the Certified Chair™ or Approved Advisor logos.